Intersex medical interventions: Masculinizing surgical procedures

 Orchiopexy and hypospadias repair are the most common types of genital corrective surgery performed in infant boys.
 In a few parts of the world 5-alpha-reductase deficiency or defects of testosterone synthesis, or even rarer forms of intersex account for a significant portion of cases but these are rare in North America and Europe.
 Masculinizing surgery for completely virilized individuals with XX sex chromosomes and CAH is even rarer.
 An early procedure was performed by London surgeon Thomas Brand in 1779.

 Orchiopexy for repair of undescended testes (cryptorchidism) is the second most common surgery performed on infant male genitalia (after circumcision).
 The surgeon moves one or both testes, with blood vessels, from an abdominal or inguinal position to the scrotum.
 If the inguinal canal is open it must be closed to prevent hernia.
 Potential surgical problems include maintaining the blood supply.
 If vessels cannot be stretched into the scrotum, or are separated and cannot be reconnected, a testis will die and atrophy.

 Hypospadias repair may be a single-stage procedure if the hypospadias is of the first or second degree (urethral opening on glans or shaft respectively) and the penis is otherwise normal.
 Surgery for third-degree hypospadias (urethral opening on perineum or in urogenital opening) is more challenging, may be done in stages, and has a significant rate of complications and unsatisfactory outcomes.
-Potential surgical problems: For severe hypospadias (3rd degree, on perineum) constructing a urethral tube the length of the phallus is not always successful, leaving an opening (a "fistula") proximal to the intended urethral opening.
+For severe hypospadias (3rd degree, on perineum) constructing a urethral tube the length of the phallus is not always successful, leaving an opening (a "fistula") proximal to the intended urethral opening.
 Sometimes a second operation is successful, but some boys and men have been left with chronic problems with fistulas, scarring and contractures that make urination or erections uncomfortable, and loss of sensation.
 It is increasingly recognized that long-term outcomes are poor.

 Epispadias repair may involve comprehensive surgical repair of the genito-urinary area, usually during the first seven years of life, including reconstruction of the urethra, closure of the penile shaft and mobilisation of the corpora.

 Urogenital closure closure of any midline opening at the base of the penis.
 In severe undervirilization a boy may have a "pseudovaginal pouch" or a single urogenital opening in the midline of the perineum.
 Potential surgical problems: The most complicated aspect of closure involves moving the urethra to the phallus if it is not already there (i.e., repairing a perineal hypospadias).
 Fistulas, scarring, and loss of sensation are the main risks.